 Native alluvial soils were encountered beneath the artificial fill soils at all of the boring locations, extending to at least the maximum depth explored of $30\pm$ feet below the existing site grades.
-The alluvium generally consists of stiff to very stiff sandy clays and silty clays, and medium dense to dense clayey sands and silty sands, with occasional hard sandy clays and dense sands.
+The alluvial soils within the upper 12 to $27\pm$ feet generally consist of stiff to very stiff sandy clays and silty clays, with occasional medium stiff sandy clays and silty clays.
+At greater depths and extending to the maximum depth explored of $30\pm$ feet, the alluvium generally consists of medium dense to dense silty sands and sandy silts.